vishin-andrey/Tellus_QAengineer_Test/README.md

 - Waiting for Logging in and check it;
 - Going to the home page;
 - Logging out and closing the connection.

 Tests prepared using TestNG approaches.
 The @BeforeMethod is used to manage a connection to the device and the app.
 Then @Test executes test steps.
 Finally, the teardown follows within the @AfterMethod.

-This project realized in two ways:
+The project realized in two ways:
 1. Short Linear script.
 `See GiphyUITestSIMPLE.java`
 2. Simple framework based on Page Object Model approach.